Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Sweet Chromatography.md

 **Using chromatography to investigate the colour of food.** - Using just water and bits of paper, split up the colours in pens and food colourings to see how they're made up of a mixture of differently coloured dyes.

-Last initially checked on 2024-12-27 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2025-01-01 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk)
+Last initially checked on 2025-11-29 by Jeremy Lee (rqjl2@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->